 - BDD is incompatible with the waterfall approach.

 - If the requirements are not properly specified, BDD may not be effective.

-- Testers using BDD need to have enough technical skills.
+- Testers using BDD need to have sufficient technical skills.

-BDD lets us develop, test and think of the code from the view of the business owner.
-You need to have a mindset to implement ‘real time examples’ rather than implementing just ‘functionalities’ So try it out!
-Next time when we meet we will talk about Cucumber, Gherkin and how these two have made BDD famous around software development teams!
+BDD lets us develop, test and think about the code from the view of the business owner.
+You need to have the mindset to implement ‘real time examples’ rather than implementing just ‘functionalities’ So try it out!